wentam/unified-inhibit/README.md

 ### What about [caffeine-ng](https://codeberg.org/WhyNotHugo/caffeine-ng)/[xidlehook](https://github.com/jD91mZM2/xidlehook)?

-These tools can inhibit based upon any applications that are fullscreen or playing audio.
+These tools can inhibit based on any applications that are fullscreen or playing audio.
 This is a useful heuristic to work around the issue for some use-cases, but does not cover this problem nearly as flexibly/durably as explicit wakelocks.

 Applications have more context information regarding when a wakelock is actually needed.